 - Drain excess liquid and adjust seasoning.
 Garnish with some freshly chopped scallions and serve in a decorative bowl or large clam shell.

-Poisson Cru Variations
+Poisson Cru Notes and Variations

 - Fish: Make sure to use very fresh, high-quality fish for this dish.
 Such fish is often marked “sushi grade” in the market.
 Use other fish — halibut, snapper, swordfish — if you like.